-The Group is committed to managing its environmental impact and supports the Carbon Disclosure Project ('CDC'), a globally recognised initiative for companies to measure, manage, disclose and reduce their environmental impacts.
-A full explanation of how the Directors have had regard to the impact on the environment is contained within the Quilter plc Annual Report 2021 as per the requirements of Streamlined Energy and Carbon Reporting.
-The Company is exempt from reporting Company specific information as it is a subsidiary of the Group.
+The Group is committed to managing its environmental impact and discloses annually to CDP (formerly known as the Carbon Disclosure Project), a globally recognised initiative for companies to measure, manage, disclose and reduce their environmental impacts.
+A full explanation of how the Directors regard the impact on the environment is contained within the Quilter plc Annual Report 2023.
+The Company is exempt from reporting company-specific information as it is a subsidiary of the Group.